mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Indelibly* - adjective - making marks that cannot be erased, removed, or the like: The manifest need of it had been deeply and indelibly impressed.
+That impression became so indelibly fixed that even after my marriage I refused all positions.

-*consternation* - /kɒnstəˈneɪʃ(ə)n/ - noun -a feeling of anxiety or dismay, typically at something unexpected. - the two … stared at each other in consternation, and neither knew what to do
+*consternation* - /kɒnstəˈneɪʃ(ə)n/ - noun -a feeling of anxiety or dismay, typically at something unexpected. the two … stared at each other in consternation, and neither knew what to do.
+"I hid my consternation."

 *Obeisance* :- Demonstration of an obedient attitude, especially by bowing deeply; a deep bow which demonstrates such an attitude.